 The Mexican-American War was fought exclusively in and around Texas, New Mexico, California and Northern and Central Mexico between 1846 and 1848.

 This was fought soon after the Texas Revolution.
 The Texas Revolution was a fight for independence from Mexico by the "Tejas" portion of Mexico.
 At that time Mexico considered Texas a breakaway province.

-One of the causes of this War were the continued claims to Texas from both the United States and Mexican governments.
+One of the causes of this war were the continued claims to Texas from both the United States and Mexican governments.
 Other reasons were claims against the Mexican government by American citizens for damages during the continuous Mexican Revolutions of the period and the U.S. desire to claim California.
 At this time the U.S. was fearful that France or Britain may lay claim to California.

-The Treaty of Guadalupe Hidalgo ended this war and set the Rio Grande as the border between Texas and Mexico, signed by Mexico and the United States on 2 February, 1848.
+The Treaty of Guadalupe Hidalgo ended this war and set the Rio Grande as the border between Texas and Mexico, signed by Mexico and the United States on Feb.
+2, 1848.

 Five Vermonters served as officers in the Mexican-American War, according to a roster compiled by William Hugh Robarts in 1887: Col. Trueman Ransom commanded the 9th Regiment of Infantry until his death Sept.
 13, 1847.
 Other volunteers were Capt.
 E.A.
 Kimball, 2nd Lt.
 Jesse A. Gove, 2nd Lt.
 Robert Hopkins, and 2nd Lt.
 William A. Newman.